 According to the Arthritis Foundation, osteoarthritis, or OA, is the most common arthritic disease.
 Currently, there is a shortage of effective drugs for treating OA patients.
-Piclidenoson has induced a significant anti-inflammatory effect in experimental animal models with respect to the treatment of OA and, as such, we are currently preparing for a Phase II study.
+Piclidenoson has induced a significant anti-inflammatory effect in experimental animal models with respect to the treatment of OA.
 We have not yet filed an IND for this indication as Piclidenoson for the treatment of OA is not currently being clinically tested in the United States and there are no near-term plans to do so.